CyVerse-learning-materials/neon_workshop_2019/index.rst

 Goal
 ----

+* Introduce NEON scientists and staff to CyVerse resources.

+* Hands-on exercises working with CyVerse data store, data science workbench, cloud, and extended resources.

+* Open Discussions for how researchers can use CyVerse to work with NEON data.

 ..
     #### Comment: Avoid covering upstream and downstream steps that are not explicitly and
     necessarily part of the tutorial - write or link to separate quick